Particular/docs.particular.net/nservicebus/outbox/index.md

 NServiceBus Version 5 brings the option of running endpoints with the same reliability we all got accustomed to while running under DTC, but now without it.

-## Supported Transports
+## Enabling the outbox

-RabbitMQ and SQL Server transport are fully supported.
-In order to enable the Outbox for them, use the following API
+In order to enable the Outbox, use the following API:

 <!-- import OutboxEnablineInCode -->

-MSMQ users who wish to enable the Outbox, apart from using the mentioned code API, need to explicitly set the following configuration settings when configuring the endpoint:
+This is enough for the RabbitMQ trnasport.
+For SQL Server and MSMQ transports, to enable the outbox users need to also explicitly set the following configuration settings when configuring the endpoint:

 <!-- import OutboxEnablingInAppConfig -->